Making the best of every phase of your cycle

 Phases of your menstrual cycle

-The typical cycle length can be anywhere between 21-40 days with the average being around 28 days long.
+A typical cycle can be anywhere between 21-40 days, with the global average being around 28 days long.
 Below are the main phases of the menstrual cycle and their corresponding days:

 - Menstruation (Days 1-5)